Five years after opening, Sweet_ness 7 on Parkside Avenue is becoming an English-inspired neighborhood restaurant.

 Owner Prish Moran is turning her crepes-and-coffee spot at 301 Parkside Ave. into a casual place centered around English-style pies and sharing plates.

-Sweet_ness 7 Parkside will close Jan.
-11, Moran said.
-It will reopen, hopefully before Valentine’s Day weekend, as P. Moran’s.
+Sweet_ness 7 Parkside closed Monday.
+It will reopen, hopefully before Valentine’s Day weekend, as P. Moran’s, Moran said.
 Her Sweet_ness 7 restaurant on Grant Street will remain open.

 The menu isn’t set yet, but expect pies based on organic ingredients in flavors like Guinness beef, ratatouille, and Gruyere and cheddar mac and cheese pie, Moran said.
 Not to mention cheese boards, vegetable boards with dips, salads, stews and more, she said.
 Figgy pudding will be among sweets.